percona/pmm-doc/docs/details/query-analytics.md

 INSERT INTO people VALUES ('Joe', 'Doe');
 INSERT INTO people VALUES ('John', 'Smith');
 ```
-**8:06:00:** Buckets are collected and sent to PMM Server.
-Already executed queries are included too in the bucket.
-Could be found in QAN already in range 8:05:00 - 8:06:00 or any other timestamp, which includes this minute.
+**8:06:00:** The first bucket is collected and sent to the PMM Server.
+The queries executed so far are included in this bucket and can be found in QAN for the time range 8:05:00-8:06:00.

 **8:06:01:** Queries finished.